ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/host-crd.md

     # The default insecure action is Redirect, which is fine.
   ```

-  However, as long as the L7 LB is properly supplying `X-Forwarded-Proto` and `xff_num_trusted_hops` is set correctly, it should be possible to configure $productName$ to handle TLS and redirection of cleartext, by configuring $productName$ as if the L7 LB was not present (cases 1 - 3 above).
+  However, as long as the L7 LB is properly supplying `X-Forwarded-Proto` and `xff_num_trusted_hops` is set correctly, it should be possible to configure Emissary to handle TLS and redirection of cleartext, by configuring Emissary as if the L7 LB was not present (cases 1 - 3 above).

   **Again, it is critical that the load balancer correctly supplies `X-Forwarded-Proto`, and that `xff_num_trusted_hops` is set correctly.**